-HOW ARE EYES DIFFER WITH ANIMALS WHEN WE SEE COLOR
+HOW OUR EYES DIFFER WITH ANIMALS WHEN WE SEE COLOR

-This is an article “How are Eyes Differ With Animals When We See Color” by Marc Primo Warren
+This is an article “How our Eyes Differ With Animals When We See Color” by Marc Primo Warren

 Many are still wondering if dogs can only see in black and white monochromes, but the short answer is false.
 However, there is truth in the difference between how animals and people see things.
 Whether for survival or just plain lucky, some animals can see more than we do, and it’s time to understand the facts.